Thursday, February 5, 2026

 Consistent decision recording

-Complyr is built specifically for regulated complaint teams, with configurable workflows and actions, audit-ready records, and integrated oversight controls.
-It supports resolution quality, not just case tracking.
+Complyr is built specifically for regulated complaint teams, with configurable workflows, audit-ready records, and integrated oversight controls.
+It supports better resolutions, not just case tracking.

 Managing a complaint means moving it through a process.
 Resolving a complaint well means delivering a fair, timely, well-evidenced outcome that stands up when tested.

-Resolution quality is what protects customers, satisfies the FCA and the Ombudsman, and reduces commercial risk.
+Resolution quality is what protects customers, reduces commercial risk, and gives firms stronger footing with the FCA and the Ombudsman.

 Teams cannot deliver this consistently with fragmented tools and improvised processes.
-They need structure, visibility, and evidence built into the workflow.
+They need structure, visibility, and a clear evidence trail built into the workflow.

 If your goal is fewer escalations, stronger outcomes, and higher-confidence decisions, your complaint handling system must support resolution quality from start to finish.

-See how structured complaint resolution works in practice.
-Book a Complyr free trial or demo.
+See how Complyr helps regulated teams improve complaint resolution quality.
+Book a Complyr demo.